Monterey California, USA Travel Guide

 Pleasant weather, fewer crowds, Jazz Festival, and car events.
 Best for hiking.

-Gray whale migration, monarch butterflies, lower accommodation prices, and a quieter experience.
+Gray whale migration, monarch butterflies, reduced rates for accommodation, and a quieter experience.

 Perfect for peaceful visits and wildlife viewing.